-Consistent with our non-employee director compensation policy, in 2019 each non-employee director was eligible to earn an annual cash retainer, additional fees based on committee service, and an annual equity award under our 2014 Equity Incentive Plan ("2014 Plan").
+Consistent with our non-employee director compensation policy, in 2020 each non-employee director, except for Ms. Barsamian who was appointed to our Board of Directors in January 2021, was eligible to earn an annual cash retainer, additional fees based on committee service, and an annual equity award under our 2014 Equity Incentive Plan ("2014 Plan").

-Cash Compensation
+Cash Compensation; Chairman Agreement

 The annual cash retainer amounts are payable in equal quarterly installments.
-Set forth below are the cash retainer amounts for our non-employee directors in 2019, except for Mr. Michael Burkland who does not receive cash compensation under our non-employee director compensation policy, but does receive cash compensation under his independent contractor agreement for his services as Executive Chairman.
+Set forth below are the cash retainer amounts for our non-employee directors in 2020, except for Mr. Michael Burkland who does not receive cash compensation under our non-employee director compensation policy, but does receive cash compensation of \$105,000 per year under his independent contractor agreement for his services as Chairman.
+Mr. Burkland is also eligible to receive continued company-provided healthcare benefits as a director and/or former employee (for himself, his spouse, and eligible dependents) during and following his service as a director (with a value of \$8,859 for 2020 as shown in the table below).

-- · Annual Board of Directors Service Retainer: - All Non-Employee Directors: \$30,000 - Annual Chair Service Fee (in addition to the Annual Board of Directors Service Retainer):

-Chair of the Board of Directors: \$15,000

-Lead Independent Director: \$15,000

-Chair of the Audit Committee: \$20,000

-• Chair of the Compensation Committee: \$10,500

-• Chair of the Nominating and Governance Committee: \$7,500

-Annual Committee Member (non-Chair) Service Fee (in addition to the Annual Board of Director Service Retainer):

-Audit Committee: \$7,500Compensation Committee: \$5,000

-• Nominating and Governance Committee: \$3,500
+- Annual Board of Directors Service Retainer: - All Non-Employee Directors: \$30,000 - Annual Chair Service Fee (in addition to the Annual Board of Directors Service Retainer): - Chair of the Board of Directors: \$15,000 - Lead Independent Director: \$15,000 - Chair of the Audit Committee: \$20,000 - Chair of the Compensation Committee: \$13,500 - Chair of the Nominating and Governance Committee: \$8,500 - Annual Committee Member (non-Chair) Service Fee (in addition to the Annual Board of Director Service Retainer): - Audit Committee: \$8,500 - Compensation Committee: \$5,000 - Nominating and Governance Committee: \$4,000